CQCL/pytket-docs/manual/manual_circuit.rst

 We see that the Pauli exponential :math:`e^{i\frac{\pi}{2} \theta \text{XYYZ}}` has basis rotations on the first three qubits.
 The V and Vdg gates rotate from the default Z basis to the Y basis and the Hadamard gate serves to change to the X basis.

-These Pauli gadget circuits have interesting algebraic properties which are useful for circuit optimisation.
+These Pauli gadget circuits hasve interesting algebraic properties which are useful for circuit optimisation.
 For instance Pauli gadgets are unitarily invariant under the permutation of their qubits.
 For further discussion see the research publication on phase gadget synthesis [Cowt2020]_.
-Ideas from this paper are implemented in TKET as the `OptimisePhaseGadgets <https://cqcl.github.io/tket/pytket/api/passes.html#pytket.passes.OptimisePhaseGadgets>`_ and `PauliSimp <https://cqcl.github.io/tket/pytket/api/passes.html#pytket.passes.PauliSimp>`_ optimisation passes.
+Ideas from this paper are implemented in TKET as the `OptimisePhaseGadgets <https://tket.quantinuum.com/api-docs/passes.html#pytket.passes.OptimisePhaseGadgets>`_ and `PauliSimp <https://tket.quantinuum.com/api-docs/passes.html#pytket.passes.OptimisePhaseGadgets>`_ optimisation passes.

 Phase Polynomials
 =================